ddev/ddev/docs/content/users/topics/hosting.md

-# Casual Hosting
+# Hosting with DDEV

 !!!warning "Experimental Feature!"
-    This is not a replacement for scalable, managed hosting.
-It’s unknown how much traffic it can handle in a given environment.
+    Hosting with DDEV is not a replacement for scalable, managed hosting.
+It is not known how much traffic can be handled this way.
+Lots of people really like it for a number of uses though.

-One of DDEV’s experimental features is lightweight hosting with Let’s Encrypt for HTTPS support.
-You can run DDEV on a public web server, point DNS to it, and use it as a limited hosting environment.
+Lightweight hosting with Let’s Encrypt for HTTPS support is a popular DDEV feature.
+You can run DDEV on a public web server, point DNS to it, and use it as a hosting environment.

-This may be appropriate for small or abandoned sites that have special requirements like old versions of PHP that aren’t supported elsewhere.
+This can be appropriate for many sites with modest traffic expectations, and works great for sites with special requirements (old versions of PHP, old database servers, etc.) A number of teams use it for continuous integration (CI) and for staging and demonstration sites.

+There is no security team behind this approach, although efforts have been made to secure the approach with hardened Docker images and removal of tools like `sudo`.

 Here’s how to try it for yourself: